verdaux/BookNotes/Impressors 5.md

 - [ ] Most distressing affliction is to have a sentimental heart and a skeptical mind.
 - [ ] I'm a wet bar of soap, the tighter you squeeze the faster I slip away.
 - [ ] What in the pumpkin spiced latte is going on here?
 - [ ] Do you know what happened to my heart?
 The first time I saw you.
 My heart fell
+- [ ] My soul is in the streets of Mumbai